 - 1. Principles of curriculum construction in Political Science. - 2.
 Critical appraisal of Political Science curriculum at Secondary and Sr. Secondary Level prescribed by RBSE/CBSE. - 3.
-New trends in Political Science curriculum. - 4.
-Text book-importance and qualities of a good text book of Political Science. - 5.
+Text book-importance and qualities of a good text book of Political Science. - 4.
 Review of Political Science text book at Secondary and Sr. Secondary Level prescribed by RBSE/CBSE.